CTSRD-CHERI/TestRIG/RVFI-DII.md

 ## RVFI Trace Reporting
 The records for the execution trace format must be preserved to the end of the pipeline and reported over the RVFI-DII socket interface.
-This requirement is very similar to standard RVFI support recommended by Clifford Wolf, but standardises a socket interface for interoperability between verification tools.
+This requirement is very similar to standard RVFI support recommended by Claire Wolf, but standardises a socket interface for interoperability between verification tools.

 ## Direct Instruction Injection